mehdimashayekhi/Mehdi-Mashayekhi-blog.github.io/_posts/2019-05-23-hierarchical-reinforcement-learning.md

 Full implementation can be found here [[code](https://github.com/mehdimashayekhi/Some-RL-Implementation)].
 The environment used here is the four-rooms domain as in [Richard S. Sutton, et al, 1999](http://www-anw.cs.umass.edu/~barto/courses/cs687/Sutton-Precup-Singh-AIJ99.pdf).

 #### Intra-Option Model Learning
 As you saw, one disadvantage of Monte Carlo model-learning method is that it updates the model of an option only when the option terminates.
-As a result, it cannot be used for non-terminating options, and can only be applied to one option at a time--the one option that is executing at that time.
+As a result, it cannot be used for non-terminating options, and can only be applied to one option at a time --the one option that is executing at that time.
 For Markov options, special temporal-difference methods can be used to learn usefully about the model of an option before the option terminates.
 We call these ``intra-option`` methods.

 ```python
 def storeTransition(self, state, reward, next_state):